Rain Chain Lily Flower Copper Cups

 - Rain chains are a beautiful and functional alternative to traditional, closed gutter downspouts.
 Guiding rain water visibly down chains or cups from the roof to the ground, rain chains transform a plain gutter downspout into a pleasing water feature.
 From the soft tinkling of individual droplets to the soothing rush of white water, they are a treat to listen to.

 - Rain chains ('kusari doi' in Japanese) in concept are not a new idea.
 For hundreds of years, the Japanese have used the roof of their homes to collect water, transporting it downward with chains and finally depositing the rain water into large barrels for household water usage.
+Japanese temples often incorporate quite ornate and large rain chains into their design.
+Rain chains have been spotted in South America, where chain is easier to obtain that machined downspouts.

 - Link designs are the closest to the original form.
 They tend to splash more than cup styles, and this may be important when they are considered for areas that are near doors, windows or walkways.
 From plain link chain to more fancy combinations of shapes, link chains offer the most open, airy look and clean lines.
 They are often used with modern architectural designs, but also look appropriate in rustic settings like cabins and log homes.
 The Zen Loops and Double Loops chains have the strongest Asian design influence.